perceh/Papery/README.md

 ```

 ### HTML
 The HTML structure is pretty straight foreward.
-In order to lazy load articles make sure to assign the articles class to one div and articlesFade to another.
+In order to lazy load articles make sure to assign the articles class to one div and articlesFade to another on the page you want to add the several functions on.
 ```
 <div class="articles">